W0nder0fy0u/W0nder0fy0u/README.md

 ## 💼 About Me

-Entry-level developer with hands-on experience in **C programming, Arch Linux, and backend development using Python and FastAPI**.
+Entry-level developer with hands-on experience in **C programming, Arch Linux, and backend development using Python.
 Comfortable working with system-level tools, APIs, and command-line environments.
 Focused on building functional, maintainable software with clear logic and structure.

 - 🔭 Currently working on **AI/ML and backend systems**